22 Great Careers in Music (Including Cool Jobs for Non-Musicians)

 22 Great Jobs for Musicians and Music Enthusiasts

-Man playing guitar on a couchWhen you think of careers in music, do you picture a singer, rock guitarist, DJ, or classically trained pianist?
+Man playing an acoustic guitar while a woman watches appreciatively in a cozy living room setting.When you think of careers in music, do you picture a singer, rock guitarist, DJ, or classically trained pianist?
 Work that involves performing definitely grabs the spotlight.

 But not all music-related jobs require musical talent.
 Many jobs in the music industry involve doing essential tasks behind the scenes.
 So even if you're not a performer, you can get into the music industry by aligning your skills and interests with other types of music careers.